-Also, young kids shouldn’t pet Aussie without being supervised by the adults.
+Also, young kids shouldn’t pet Aussie without being supervised by adults.
 In certain cases, you may face dogs that are scared of kids.
-In that case, if you don’t let your child petting your dog without you being present, show the dog that he can trust you that you keep him safe.
+In that case, if you don’t let your child pet your dog without you being present, show the dog that he can trust you that you keep him safe.

 Of course, kids shouldn’t disturb Aussie while he is eating or sleeping.

 How To Introduce A Baby To My Australian Shepherds?